patrickfeltes/tic-tac-toe/README.md

-#Tic-Tac-Toe-GUI
+# Tic-Tac-Toe-GUI

-A GUI version of the game Tic Tac Toe.
-Hopefully with two player and single player vs. AI implemented.
+A graphical version of tic tac toe with single player vs. AI implemented.